Grand Theft Audio: Blame Everyone, break-up and reunion (2000–2009)

-Reform, new music and Pass Me the Conch (2020-present)
+Reform, new music and Pass Me the Conch (2020–present)

 In 2020, Jay Butler, Ralph Jezzard and Ritch Battersby decided to reunite after 17 years to release new music.
 Missing from the reunion was guitarist Chris McCormack, for reasons which the band did not disclose.
-They released their first single in 20 years titled 'Ruin Your Youth' on 27 November 2020.
+Instead the band played with a new guitarist, Ben Marsden.
+They released their first single in 20 years, "Ruin Your Youth" on 27 November 2020.
 Their next single, "Another Life", was released on 2 April 2021.
 Both were released under the record label Technical Foul.
-The band recently revealed in the About section of their Facebook page that Jezzard had parted ways with the band for personal reasons, making the band a duo act.
-A new single, 'Ici Mon Decree', was released on 5 November 2021.
+The band revealed in the About section of their Facebook page that Jezzard had parted ways with the band for personal reasons, making the band a duo act.
+A new single, "Ici Mon Decree", was released on 5 November 2021.
 The band released their second studio album, Pass Me the Conch on 2 September 2022.
 In the liner notes of the album, former members Jezzard and McCormack were among those who were thanked by the band.

 Grand Theft Audio then embarked on a UK tour in September along with CJ Wildheart and Scott Sorry.
-And the following month, Grand Theft Audio collaborated with US punk singer, and former Wildheart, Scott Sorry on a cover of Mission of Burma's 'That's When I Reach for My Revolver'.
+The following month, Grand Theft Audio collaborated with US punk singer, and former Wildheart, Scott Sorry on a cover of Mission of Burma's "That's When I Reach for My Revolver".
 The song, released under the port-manteau moniker of Sorry Audio, was made available via online music platform Bandcamp on 7 October 2022.
+Their former producer and bassist Ralph Jezzard died on 24 February 2025.

 Musical style and influences

-Frontman Jay Butler said once in an interview when asked about the band's musical style: "In England at the moment, there's a big divide between rock bands, metal bands and electronica bands," Butler notes.
+Frontman Jay Butler said once in an interview when asked about the band's musical style: "In England at the moment, there's a big divide between rock bands, metal bands and electronica bands", Butler noted.
 "It's like you can't have a song that's catchy if you're a rock band, and you're not supposed to rock if you're an electronica band.
 But we don't look at music that way, so we took all the little bits that we liked and bastardized them to build the kind of band we wanted to be in.
-We wanted to create a band that was like all of your favourite bands at the same time."
+We wanted to create a band that was like all of your favourite bands at the same time.
 We wanted something with lots of hooks, but also with a bit of rock backbone to it, something that was so annoyingly sing along that you either had to love it or hate it.
 Our bottom line is: does it rock, does it sound good and does it make you want to go out and do something?
-We don't have any interest in being this week's flavour of the month; we don't want to be a band that's just recognized by journalists and other musicians."
+We don't have any interest in being this week's flavour of the month; we don't want to be a band that's just recognized by journalists and other musicians".